pravallikabr/active_users_count/README.md

 #### Schedulling
 This can be Scheduled in unix(crontab) box following a script which activates virtual environment, pulling dependencies and executing above make commands

-#### Orther Approaches
+#### Other Approaches

-If going with on premise better go with pyspark and HDFS to do parallel Processing if expecting more records.
+If going with on premise better go with pyspark and HDFS to do parallel Processing if expecting more volume.

-If choose to serverless with cloud technologies like AWS, etc. which in that case can do event processing when arrived using lambda to filter and get the required user_engagement and make them structured data into S3 and at the EOD trigger a (EC2, Fargate, or AWS GLUE) etl job which aggregate and push to sql database.
+If we want to go with serverless we can use cloud technologies like AWS, etc. which in that case can do event streaming when arrived using lambda to filter and get the required user_engagement and make them structured data into S3 and at the EOD trigger a (EC2, Fargate, or AWS GLUE) etl job which aggregate and push to sql database.